UHT vs. AAT, AKR, ALEX, BFS, CUZ, DEA, FCPT, GMRE, HIW, and LTC

 Should you be buying Universal Health Realty Income Trust stock or one of its competitors?
-The main competitors of Universal Health Realty Income Trust include American Assets Trust (AAT), Alexander & Baldwin (ALEX), Saul Centers (BFS), Cousins Properties (CUZ), Easterly Government Properties (DEA), Four Corners Property Trust (FCPT), Global Medical REIT (GMRE), Global Net Lease (GNL), Highwoods Properties (HIW), and LTC Properties (LTC).
+The main competitors of Universal Health Realty Income Trust include American Assets Trust (AAT), Acadia Realty Trust (AKR), Alexander & Baldwin (ALEX), Saul Centers (BFS), Cousins Properties (CUZ), Easterly Government Properties (DEA), Four Corners Property Trust (FCPT), Global Medical REIT (GMRE), Highwoods Properties (HIW), and LTC Properties (LTC).
 These companies are all part of the "finance" sector.

 Universal Health Realty Income Trust vs. Its Competitors

-Universal Health Realty Income Trust (NYSE:UHT) and American Assets Trust (NYSE:AAT) are both small-cap finance companies, but which is the superior business?
-We will compare the two companies based on the strength of their analyst recommendations, valuation, dividends, media sentiment, institutional ownership, profitability, earnings and risk.
+Universal Health Realty Income Trust (NYSE:UHT) and American Assets Trust (NYSE:AAT) are both small-cap finance companies, but which is the better business?
+We will contrast the two companies based on the strength of their institutional ownership, analyst recommendations, media sentiment, profitability, valuation, earnings, risk and dividends.

 American Assets Trust has higher revenue and earnings than Universal Health Realty Income Trust.
 American Assets Trust is trading at a lower price-to-earnings ratio than Universal Health Realty Income Trust, indicating that it is currently the more affordable of the two stocks.